Escrow Inspections and Appraisals

 - Obtaining financing and insurance;

 - Reviewing all pertinent documents, such as preliminary title reports and seller disclosure documents; and

 - Inspecting the property.
 The buyer has the right to determine the condition of your property by subjecting it to a wide range of inspections, such as roof, termite/pest, chimney/fireplace, property boundary survey, well, septic, pool/spa, arborist, mold, lead based paint, HVAC, etc.

 Depending on the outcome of these inspections, one of two things may happen:

-2. The buyer, after reviewing the property and the papers, requests a renegotiation of the terms of contract (usually a credit in lieu of repairs made or price reduction).
+2. The buyer, after reviewing the property and the papers, requests a renegotiation of the terms of contract (usually the price or a seller to buyer credit towards closing costs in lieu of repairs commonly referred to as concessions).